Organising a group excursion to the Gallery? Here are some tips for a memorable class experience.

-- Adjacent to the Gallery Forecourt is a shaded area suitable for eating breaks (seating directly onto paved steps).
+- Adjacent to the Gallery Forecourt is a shaded area suitable for eating breaks.
 The RSL Park is also shaded (seating onto grass).
 Note the park is situated across the road from the Gallery – traffic lights regulate pedestrian crossing.

 When you arrive: